 Bus Pass Application for 2023-2024

-Students who require bus transportation for 2022-2023 and are eligible based on the walk limits, as well as students who require accessible transportation (formerly known as special needs bussing), must apply online for a bus pass.
+Students who require bus transportation for 2023-2024 and are eligible based on the walk limits, as well as students who require accessible transportation (formerly known as special needs bussing), must apply online for a bus pass.
 To have your bus pass application processed by the first week of school in September, parents/guardians are asked to apply by the second to last Friday in June.

 Students who live on reserve DO NOT need to apply online as they will be registered for bus transportation by the Indigenous education department in partnership with their band office.
 International students must apply for bus transportation through the international student program.

-Apply for a Bus Pass for the 2022-2023 School Year *Applications only, see below for lost or damaged passes.
+Apply for a Bus Pass for the 2023-2024 School Year *New applications for next school year only, see below for new passes for the rest of this school year or lost/damaged passes.

 Bus students will be issued a bus pass that they must present each time they board the bus.
 Bus passes are part of our system to support families and provide a safe ride home; by scanning your bus pass we can notify families if the bus is running late and provide other emergency communications.
 Bus passes for students with special needs will be kept on the school bus with the bus driver and an educational assistant will help with scanning the student's pass.

 Parents/guardians will receive a letter informing them of the status of their application and, if approved, students will receive their bus pass from their school office.
 Until the student receives their pass, they will need to provide their first and last name to the bus driver.

-If you have questions or concerns about a bus route, contact the transportation department at (250) 287.8808.
+If you have questions or concerns about a bus route, contact the transportation department at (250) 287.8808, extension 2.

 Courtesy Ridership or Change Requests